onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ## Introduction

-I wish to bring you with me on a journey to learn about optimizing a library for localization, I want to share my learnings with you on benchmarking, profiling, and optimizing.
+I wish to bring you with me on a journey to learn about optimizing a library for localization, I would like to share my learnings with you on benchmarking, profiling, and optimizing.

-At Swissquote Bank, we use client-composed micro-frontends and our platforms are usually available in at least 8 languages.
+At Swissquote Bank, we use client-composed micro-frontends, and our platforms are usually available in at least 8 languages.
 To support this requirement, we had to build a translation/localization library for our micro-frontend platform and chose an open-source library, [globalize](https://github.com/globalizejs/globalize).

 We chose the library using the following criteria:

 - The library must support formatting numbers, dates, and plurals.
 - Since our micro-frontend plugins are client-composed, the library must support adding translation strings at runtime.
-- It should be easy to add locales if we wish to expand into a new market.
+- It should be easy to add locales to expand into new markets.
 - The library must support MessageFormat.

-Globalize fulfilled all the above needs and allowed us to load translations and CLDR data dynamically, and we were also able to reduce the size of the CLDR dataset to ship only the relevant parts to our clients.
+Globalize fulfilled all the above needs and allowed us to dynamically load translations and CLDR data.
+We also reduced the size of the CLDR dataset to ship only the relevant parts to our clients.

-> CLDR (short for [Unicode Common Locale Data Repository](https://cldr.unicode.org/)) is a dataset containing all formatting rules for numbers, for dates, for currencies, plurals and more.
+> CLDR (short for [Unicode Common Locale Data Repository](https://cldr.unicode.org/)) is a dataset containing all formatting rules for numbers, dates, currencies, plurals, and more.

 ## What is MessageFormat?